ampproject/amphtml/extensions/amp-story-subscriptions/0.1/amp-story-subscriptions.md

 </amp-story>
 ```

+### `price` {string} required

+Subscription/offer price, e.g. "$0.50/week" or "4€ every 4 weeks for one year".
+This can be any arbitrary string that describe any offers like free trial, monthly, annually, etc. Note that it would be omitted with ellipsis at the end if too long, which is determined by the view width.

-### `publisher-logo-src` {string} required
+### `description` {string} required

-A URL to the story publisher's logo in square format (1x1 aspect ratio).
-This logo would be shown on the publisher's subscribe button.
-For example `publisher-logo-src="https://example.com/logo/1x1.png"`, where 1x1.png is a 96x96 px logo.
-See the guidelines at [`amp-story` dev document](https://amp.dev/documentation/components/amp-story/?format=stories#publisher-logo-src-guidelines).
+One line of description for the subscription/offer.

 ### `subscriptions-page-index` {number} optional